plasmatech8/petite-router/README.md

 - `success` - content successfully fetched and injected
 - `error` - failed to fetch

 You can place `r-html` inside of the HTML which will be fetched by another `r-html`.
-Recusive fetching is possible but not recommended.
+Recursive fetching is possible but not recommended.

 The contents of `r-html` will be fetched and injected onto the page when:
 - The user navigates to a URL path which matches the `r-path` of the closest parent element